Commercial unmanned flight - gaining your remote pilot licence (RePL) and RPA operator's certificate (ReOC)

 Remotely piloted aircraft system resources and links

-Frequently asked questions, further reading, RPA related website and 'Flight Safety Australia' magazine articles are available on our remotely piloted aircraft system resources and links page.
+Frequently asked questions, further reading, RPA related website and 'Flight Safety Australia' magazine articles are available online.

-If you have any questions or RPA operational enquiries, please contact CASA's RPAS Office by:
+If you have any questions or RPA operational enquiries, please contact CASA's RPAS Office by completing the RPA online form.